resim-ai/open-core/docs/resim/metrics/report_metrics.md

 ## Computing report metrics

-The report metrics config (as provided to the report metrics run on launch) is a simple json with three fields: an auth token, an API URL, and a report ID.
+The report metrics config (as provided to the report metrics run on launch) is a simple json with four fields: an auth token, an API URL, a project ID, and a report ID.

 ```
 {
   "authToken" : "...",
   "apiURL" : "https://api.resim.ai/v1",
-  "projectID" : "7579affb-3e5b-4f02-871b-bf275aef67ee"
+  "projectID" : "7579affb-3e5b-4f02-871b-bf275aef67ee",
-  "reportID" : "7579affb-3e5b-4f02-871b-bf275aef67ee"
+  "reportID" : "9328c806-4f2a-41ca-abbc-7e28e1741384"
 }
 ```

 These fields should be used to retrieve the report and therefore the list of batches to be used to compute the report.
-We provide code to do this in [open-core](https://github.com/resim-ai/open-core), in combination with some code snippets below.
+We provide code to do this in [open-core](https://github.com/resim-ai/open-core/tree/main/resim/metrics/default_report_metrics.py), in combination with some code snippets below.

 First you can read the config in using the following snippet: